Ghanaian government response to the COVID-19 pandemic: Reopening process

 Stage one of the process of easing restrictions took effect on 5 June 2020.
 Religious services, funerals, and weddings were allowed with reduced capacity and length.

 On 20 August, a 10-member committee was inaugurated by the Minister of Education to advise and deliberate on re-opening of schools.

 By June, schools where partially reopened as only BECE and WASSCE candidates were permitted to remain in school under social distancing protocols.
 Eighteen thousand Veronica Buckets, 800,000 pieces of 200-millilitre sanitizers, 36,000 rolls of tissue paper, 36,000 gallons of liquid soap and 7,200 thermometer guns have also been distributed to schools, according to the President.

 The president Nana Akufo-Addo in his address to the nation announced that all nursery, kindergarten, primary, JHS 1, SHS 1 students have had the rest of their academic year postponed till January 2021.

 On 1 September, the air borders of the nation were reopened.

 On 31 August, the MoH stated that Ghana had put in place enough measures to detect possible COVID-19 cases at KIA.
-According to the Director of the GHS, children under the five years, air crew and passengers on transit would not undergo testing for COVID-19 at the Kotoka International Airport.
+According to the Director of the GHS, children under the five years, air crew and passengers on transit would not undergo testing for COVID-19 at the Accra International Airport.
 Travelers that arrive Ghana by air were expected to pay US$150 for COVID-19 test as part of measures to control the spread of the virus in Ghana.

 On 20 September The Ghanaian president lifted the ban on football as he announced the Ghana Premier League and Division One Football league shall resume in October, 2020.
 Seat capacity in stadiums were reduced with the Accra Sports Stadium for instance accommodating 9,500 supporters for the 2020/21 Ghana Premier League.

 However, beaches, cinemas nightclubs and pubs were still closed due to COVID-19.

 The Ghana Women's Premier League was set to begin in January 2021 after the government placed a ban on all football related activities in March 2020 due to COVID-19.
 Following the lifting of the ban on football Government with the GFA begun the COVID-19 testing of players and club members of Ghana Premier league clubs on 22 October.

 On 15 January 2021, the President on his 21st address to the nation, announced the reopening of schools at all levels and the commencement of the Ghanaian 2021 academic calendar.